Who wins the Alperen Sengun vs. Desmond Bane matchup in tonight's game?

 Desmond Bane & the Grizzlies

-- The Grizzlies have a -131 scoring differential, falling short by six points per game.
-They're putting up 106.5 points per game, 29th in the league, and are allowing 112.5 per outing to rank 10th in the NBA.
+- The Grizzlies put up 106.4 points per game (30th in league) while allowing 112.7 per outing (10th in NBA).
+They have a -144 scoring differential and have been outscored by 6.3 points per game.

-- Memphis pulls down 41.8 rebounds per game (25th in league) while allowing 45 per contest to opponents.
-It is outrebounded by 3.2 boards per game.
+- Memphis loses the rebound battle by an average of 3.9 boards.
+It records 41.7 rebounds per game (25th in league) compared to its opponents' 45.6.

-- The Grizzlies connect on 13 three-pointers per game (11th in the league), 1.6 fewer than their opponents.
+- The Grizzlies knock down 1.6 fewer threes per game than the opposition, 12.9 (11th in the league) compared to their opponents' 14.5.

+- Memphis has come up on top in the turnover battle by 2.1 per game, committing 13.4 (17th in NBA) while forcing 15.5 (fourth in league).

 Sportsbook Promo Codes